haskell-serbia/tutorials/dependent_types.md

 ```

 Here we are providing two instances of the same data type.
 One can be constructed when using `Char` for the type constructor parameter and the other one when using  `()`.
 Using Type Families we can say that type used as a parameter to a type constructor determines the type we will be able to construct - so type depending on another type.

+Haskell is famous for its _If it compiles - it works_ approach, which is very true but we are haskellers - we always want more type safety and abstraction.

 This leads us to the final step to dependent types which is: